-Well, there are still too many web/graphic designers, but there’s also a lack of competent pure graphic designers that can perform well in all graphic related tasks, from illustration and book design to product packaging.
+Well, there are still too many web/graphic designers, but there’s also a lack of competent pure graphic designers that can perform well in all graphics-related tasks, from illustration and book design to product packaging.

-Small children, motor impaired people, the sick, the elderly — all of them, in some time or another, need the help of a care provider.
+Small children, motor-impaired people, the sick, the elderly — all of them, at some time or another, need the help of a care provider.
 So much so, that it’s a multi-billion dollar business in the US alone.

 If you know something in-depth, why not try teaching it to others?
 You don’t have to be a high school teacher to land teaching gigs.
 Heck, you don’t even need a university degree, as long as you know your stuff.

 There’s no limit to what you could teach either: from language courses and music lessons, to business skills (using Excel, writing a business plan) and programming lessons, down to even more specialized courses, like motorcycle repair and ethnic cooking lessons.

 And with the advent of online learning, and even Skype-based learning sessions, we have seen a huge increase in personal tutoring in all kinds of skills.
 Plus, with eLearning, you’re not constrained to offering your teaching services to people in your city anymore.
 Self-employed jobs are mostly location-independent.